drfuzzi/CSC2106_REST/README.md

     d. `/buzzer/1` - Turn on the buzzer

 Please upload the source file (.ino) to DropBox in xSITe.
 Remember to include your name and student ID.
-Lab assignments can be discussed with others but must each submittion must be unique and individual.
+Lab assignments can be discussed with others but each submission must be unique.

 ## **Reference**
 1. M5Stack Arduino Library, https://github.com/m5stack/M5StickC-Plus